Here’s a question that still haunts many – “Is cold calling still effective?”

 Note that you’ve just committed to calling the person at a specific time and date.
 So, you must set a reminder for that.

 But imagine if you call tens of prospects every day and most of them ask you to call later.
-How do you manage the reminders and, more importantly, context?
+How do you manage reminders and, more importantly, context?

 Script 2: